Collegehive/IIMB-BBADBE/MFS/Important Questions/Module 7.md

 * **Mutual Benefits:** Ensuring that all channel members benefit from the relationship can foster collaboration.
 * **Performance-Based Incentives:** Aligning incentives can motivate channel members to work towards common goals.

+---

-**4. How do pricing strategies (cost-based, customer-based, competition-based) interact with distribution channels to influence product value and overall profitability?**
+### 4. How do pricing strategies (cost-based, customer-based, competition-based) interact with distribution channels to influence product value and overall profitability?

 Pricing strategies interact with distribution channels in several ways: